 Arriving in Auckland

-I was up early to catch the flight to Auckland, which all went incredibly smoothly except for the fact that the clumsiness in me decided to reappear and left me tripping over my own feet (and shredding my knee in the process) and slamming my finger in a lift door on my way to the airport.
+I was up early to catch the flight from Melbourne to start my journey in New Zealand with 4 days in Auckland, which all went incredibly smoothly except for the fact that the clumsiness in me decided to reappear and left me tripping over my own feet (and shredding my knee in the process) and slamming my finger in a lift door on my way to the airport.
 Nice one.
 So I decided once I’d found my bearings a bit to settle in the hostel in the centre of Auckland for the night to avoid any further damage.
 I suddenly realised why everyone was telling me to ‘keep safe’ before departing on a solo trip, people must know about my accident prone nature.

 The Attic Backpackers hostel I stayed in was really lovely, I would have liked to stay a little longer and would really recommend it to those looking for a comfortable, affordable, and central place to stay.
 However, the experience was slightly dampened by the very loud snoring rumbling from the bunk below mine.
 Now, I don’t mind a little bit of heavy breathing and light noise now and then, but this was whale calling, open mouthed, guttural, wall shaking stuff.
 And when the offender wasn’t snoring, they were talking in their sleep.
 Oh well, not the hostels’ fault so onto a better nights sleep!